openresty/lua-resty-lock/README.markdown

 The basic workflow for a cache lock is as follows:

-1. Check the cache for a hit with the key, if a miss happens, proceed to step 2.
+1. Check the cache for a hit with the key.
+If a cache miss happens, proceed to step 2.
-2. Instantiate a `resty.lock` object, call the [lock](#lock) method on the key, and check the 1st return value, the lock waiting time.
-If it is `nil`, handle the error; if it is `0`, then proceed to step 4; otherwise it must be nonzero, then proceed to step 3.
+2. Instantiate a `resty.lock` object, call the [lock](#lock) method on the key, and check the 1st return value, i.e., the lock waiting time.
+If it is `nil`, handle the error.
+If it is `0`, then proceed to step 4.
+Otherwise it must be nonzero, then proceed to step 3.
-3. because the lock waiting is nonzero, it means some other Lua thread has just acquired the lock, which may already put the value into the cache.
-So check if the cache again for a hit.
-If it is still a miss, proceed to step 4; otherwise release the lock by calling [unlock](#unlock) before returning the cached value.
+3. Because the lock waiting is nonzero, it means some other Lua thread has just acquired the lock, which may have already put the value into the cache.
+So check the cache again for a hit.
+If it is still a miss, proceed to step 4; otherwise release the lock by calling [unlock](#unlock) and then return the cached value.
-4. Query the backend (the data source) for the value, put it into the cache, and then release the lock currently being held by calling [unlock](#unlock).
+4. Query the backend (the data source) for the value, put the result into the cache, and then release the lock currently held by calling [unlock](#unlock).

 Prerequisites
 =============